aro-arko/Book-Shop-Server/readme.md

 A feature-rich backend for an online bookstore with user authentication, product management, shopping cart, and payment integration.
 Built with Node.js, Express, TypeScript, and MongoDB.

+## Frontend Repository

+The frontend part of this project can be found at: [https://github.com/aro-arko/Book-Shop-Frontend.git](https://github.com/aro-arko/Book-Shop-Frontend.git)

 ## Live Backend URL

 The live backend URL for the BookShop REST API is: [https://book-shop-server-api.vercel.app](https://book-shop-server-api.vercel.app)